HISTORY OF THE CENTER

-The Bay View Community Center is an independent social services organization serving southeastern Wisconsin since 1978.
+The Bay View Community Center is an independent, inclusive, community-supported, non-profit organization serving southeastern Wisconsin.
 The Center started in a single-storefront, Depression-era building on Milwaukee’s Kinnickinnic Avenue.
 Since then the Center has moved to a more suitable location, but from those early days of leaky pipes and faulty electricity the Center has grown into a busy place that strives every day to make our community a better place.

 From its earliest days the Bay View Community Center has fostered a belief in quality.
 The Center maintains criteria that ensure programs are worthwhile and valuable to program participants.
 Staff and volunteers aim to consistently provide programs that exceed expectations.
 The tremendous increase in program attendance throughout the years is the result of quality programming that consistently meets the needs of people in our community.